marczz/mzlinux_pages/development/python/python_libraries.md

     is a JavaScript component that provides a code editor in the browser.
     [CodeMirror GitHub repository](https://github.com/marijnh/CodeMirror).
--   __Emacs__:
+-   <a name="emacs-python"</a>__python in Emacs__:
     -    EmacsWiki gives many configuration recipes for editing python in emacs in the page [Python Programming In Emacs ](http://www.emacswiki.org/emacs/PythonProgrammingInEmacs).
     -   [emacs-for-python](http://gabrielelanaro.github.io/emacs-for-python/)
         by Gabriele Lanaro is a collection of emacs extensions.